 Simply put, soybeans.
 Of course, there’s a whole lot more to it.

 Tofu — oftentimes called “bean curd or soybean curd” — is generally made from “soybeans, water, and a coagulant or curdling agent.”
 While the process of creating tofu stays the same, the ingredients can be switched up a bit.
-For instance, certain tofu’s are made from “condensed soy milk that is pressed into [the] solid white blocks” you purchase at the grocery store.
+For instance, certain tofu is made from “condensed soy milk that is pressed into [the] solid white blocks” you purchase at the grocery store.

 This spongy, diverse ingredient “originated in China … [and] … rumor has it that a Chinese cook discovered tofu more than 2,000 years ago by accidentally mixing a batch of fresh soy milk with nigari” — the substance that “remains when salt is extracted from seawater.”
 Nigari is oftentimes a more natural “mineral-rich coagulant used to help tofu solidify and keep its form.”